Skip to content

 • emits a budget-limit / cap-reached prompt and stops if a threshold is hit

-• stays silent if the worker has already called update_goal to mark complete
+• stays silent if the worker has already called update_goal to mark complete or blocked

 While the loop runs you can check status at any time: